stegua/stegua.github.com/source/_posts/2012-12-13-challenging-mips.markdown

 Look at the table below:
 the values of the upper bounds of instances **a1-2**, **a1-4**, and **a2-3** are slightly better than before: this is a good news.
 However, for instance **a2-1** the upper bound is worse, and for the other three instances there is no difference.
-Moreover, the LB are always weaker: as expected, there is no free lunch!
+Moreover, the LBs are always weaker: as expected, there is no free lunch!

 |----------|---------------|---------------|---------|-------|
 | Instance | Upper Bound   | Lower Bound   | Gap     | Nodes |